 “Tips from the Trenches” is a series of articles based on conversations with professionals who work with individuals facing or considering the prospect of divorce.
-Watch this space for discussions with professionals in Family and collaborative law, Forensic-Certified Public Accountants, Mediators, Marriage Counselors, Family Court Judges, and Valuation Specialists.
+Watch this space for conversations with professionals in Family and collaborative law, Forensic-Certified Public Accountants, Mediators, Marriage Counselors, Family Court Judges, and Valuation Specialists.

 Manjula Shaw is a Certified Financial Planner (CFP®) and an Asst.
 Vice President at Tanglewood Legacy Advisors.
 As a Certified Divorce Financial Analyst (CDFA®), Manjula works with individuals facing late-stage divorce.

 Manjula’s conversation is with Judge Gloria López, elected to the 308th District Court of Harris County, Texas, in 2018.
-Before taking the bench, Judge López was a family law attorney.
+Before taking the bench, Judge López was a family law practitioner.
 Judge López is bilingual in Spanish and English, a tremendous advantage to her Spanish-speaking constituents; she is also the first Latina to be elected to the 308th District Court.